Olive Philp Diary, 1919

 FRIDAY, 17

 Me choring. finished drawing out manure and bought in a load of corn.
-Brock up to Rays in evening.
+Brock up to Roys in evening.
 Fine but not very bright.
 Had a letter from Betty saying that Robt.
 Alvies is dead.

 SATURDAY, 18